withastro/docs/src/pages/en/guides/cms/storyblok.md

     content: Hi there!
 This blog post was build with Astro.
     ```

-Now that you have your content ready, you can switch to Astro and start building your blog.
+Now that you have your content ready, return to your Astro project and start building your blog.

 ### Connecting Bloks to components